 For many landscaping projects, elaborate landscape architecture isn’t always necessary.
 A landscaping professional can help you maximize your landscaping budget and provide expert help with your landscape planning.
 The cost of services from a landscape pro can range from $50 to $150 per hour.

 Landscape architects, on the other hand, can help create the most interesting and beautiful designs that stay within your budget.

 According to the American Society of Landscape Architects,

 “They will assess your property’s problem areas as well as possibilities and create a solid plan that addresses both the big picture and exact details of how your landscape will look.
 They will also help you select the perfect materials, styles, textures, and colors for your landscape project.
 A landscape architect will handle all the details, saving you time and stress.”

-Landscape architect services typically run between $70 to $150 per hour.
+Landscape architect services typically run between more than $150 per hour.